arahangua/blockchain-developer-bootcamp-final-project/README.md

 4. Install [Metamask](https://metamask.io/)

 ### short description of directory structure
-This project follows default truffle project directory structure (the project was initialized with "truffle unbox react") 'client' folder has the frontend scripts.
+This project follows the default truffle project directory structure (the project was initialized with the command "truffle unbox react")
+'client' folder has the frontend scripts.

 ### testing / running the project
 1. git clone this project
-2. (Smart contract) from the root of this project, type
+2. (Smart contract side) from the root of this project, type
 ```
     npm install
 ```